ivandokov/rockety/readme.md

 # Rockety

-# Warning
+## Warning
-**This project is unmaintained at the moment due to its similarity with Laravel Mix.
+**This project is unmaintained at the moment due to its similarity with [Laravel Mix](https://laravel-mix.com/).
 There is a slight chance the project will get updated in the future.**

+---

 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][npm-url]